Partial Knee Replacement & Mako Knee Replacement Explained

-A partial knee replacement is a procedure performed by an orthopedic surgeon meant to alleviate pain caused by joint degeneration due to osteoarthritis within the knee.
+A partial knee replacement is a procedure performed by an orthopaedic surgeon meant to alleviate pain caused by joint degeneration due to osteoarthritis within the knee.
 Mako knee replacements make use of robotic arm technology which assists doctors in pre-operational planning and in operations themselves.
 The robotic technology allows doctors to achieve a higher level of precision and accuracy during knee replacement surgery.

 Not all people who experience knee pain from arthritis and joint degeneration are candidates for Mako robotic knee replacements.
 A large percentage of people experience arthritis-related discomfort in waves.
 Every injury and circumstance is unique.
 For that reason, it is advisable to make an appointment with a doctor to know what treatment plan is best for you.

 How Mako Robotic Partial Knee Replacements Work